with some 1,200 employees in Canada, the United Kingdom and the United States.

-Claude Lessard is Chairman of the Board and Chief Executive Officer of Vision7 International.
+Claude Lessard is Executive Chairman of Vision7 International and Chairman of Cossette.
 Immediately prior to the recent formation of Vision7, Mr. Lessard was Chairman and CEO of Cossette, an organization he joined at its beginnings, in 1972.

 Under the leadership of Mr. Lessard and a handful of colleagues, Cossette grew to become the largest communications company in Canada.
 Working from its strong Canadian base, the firm opened offices in the United States (New York and California) and the United Kingdom (London), giving it international reach.
 Vision7 is ranked among the top 40 marketing communications companies in the world, employing over 1,200 people on two continents, in offices in Canada and the United States and the United Kingdom.

 Today, with a track record of close to 40 years in the industry Mr. Lessard is considered one of the most influential leaders in the communications industry.

 Colin Schleining is President of EDC North America.
 After 10 years in Los Angeles, Mr. Schleining returned to Vancouver to join Vision 7 in 1995 and has been overseeing Cossette’s operations in the United States, western Canada and China.

 Mr. Schleining built the Cossette Vancouver office from a small 12-person shop into the market’s number one agency with a staff of 145.
 He orchestrated the launch and development of an integrated service offering in Vancouver including new services like digital, direct marketing, promotions and public relations.

 Mr. Schleining led the acquisition and integration of a market-leading design and ethnic marketing practice and delivered network-leading performance in terms of revenue growth and profitability for 13 consecutive years.
 He oversaw the opening of Cossette’s Shanghai office in 2006 which has grown to a team of 25 specializing in design and branding for domestic clients.